yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 truststore                         --                                                     The path to a custom Java truststore file.
 Flume uses the certificate authority information in this file to determine whether the remote Avro Source's SSL authentication credentials should be trusted.
 If not specified, the default Java JSSE certificate authority files (typically "jssecacerts" or "cacerts" in the Oracle JRE) will be used. truststore-password                --                                                     The password for the specified truststore.
 Alternatively you can set the password in an external file using the "truststore-password-file" setting. truststore-password-file           --                                                     File in which password for the truststore is stored. truststore-password-file-type      TEXT                                                   Type of password-file.
-Can also be "AES" if the file is created using "flume-ng password" command truststore-type                    JKS                                                    The type of the Java truststore.
+Can also be "AES" if the file is created using "flume-ng password" command.
+"TEXT" indicates the password is in clear text. truststore-type                    JKS                                                    The type of the Java truststore.
 This can be "JKS" or other supported Java truststore type. maxIoWorkers                       2 * the number of available processors in the machine  The maximum number of I/O worker threads.
 This is configured on the NettyAvroRpcClient NioClientSocketChannelFactory.
 =============================      =====================================================  ===========================================================================================